 How To Test for Salts in Soil

 If you believe you have salts that built up in your soil and would like to confirm it with a test, you can send a sample out to a testing laboratory.
 I’m not sure about other states, but here in Texas, you can send your soil sample to the Texas A&M AgriLife Extension Service.

 While the above sections are the most common reasons why lemon trees get brown leaves, if you’re noticing the leaves getting brown spots instead, it could be from a pest or disease.

 Inspect the top of your lemon tree’s leaves for any small, circular, brown spots.
 Additionally, check the underside of the leaves for any white, yellow, or black dots (which are most likely aphids).

 Even though there aren’t many pests and diseases that can cause brown leaves on lemon trees, they can vary from region to region.
 To get the most accurate information about your specific region, check with your county extension office.

 Today, I’m letting my tap water sit for several days to reduce the chlorine and feeding my plants with compost instead of chemical fertilizers.
-Because of this, my Meyer lemon tree is doing much better, but I’m still keeping an eye on it and seeing if it gets any other brown leaves.
+Because of this, my Meyer lemon tree is doing much better, but I’m still keeping an eye on it and seeing if it gets any other brown or dropping leaves.